bsinou/cloud-images/README.md

-# cloud-images
+# Various scripts to generate ready-to-go images for the cloud (or in premise)

-Build scripts to create cloud images
+Mainly for personal use, no warranty - but feel free to use.